Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

 **Trigger / Recognition:**

 - User requests a new feature for an existing, already initialized project (e.g., "Add a user dashboard to Project X", "Implement payment integration for our app").
-- ConPort `ProductContext` (key 'product_context'), `ProjectConfig:ActiveConfig` (key), and `NovaSystemConfig:ActiveSettings` (key) already exist and are reasonably up-to-date.
+- NovaPort-MCP `ProductContext` (key 'product_context'), `ProjectConfig:ActiveConfig` (key), and `NovaSystemConfig:ActiveSettings` (key) already exist and are reasonably up-to-date.

 **Pre-requisites by Nova-Orchestrator (before starting this workflow):**

-- Nova-Orchestrator has performed its initial session/ConPort initialization (executing `WF_ORCH_SESSION_STARTUP_AND_CONTEXT_RESUMPTION_001_v1.md`).
+- Nova-Orchestrator has performed its initial session/database initialization (executing `WF_ORCH_SESSION_STARTUP_AND_CONTEXT_RESUMPTION_001_v1.md`).
 - User has provided a clear description of the new feature, its goals, and ideally, some initial requirements or user stories.
-- The existing project in ConPort is in a stable state (e.g., not in the middle of a critical bug fix for an unrelated area).
+- The existing project in NovaPort-MCP is in a stable state (e.g., not in the middle of a critical bug fix for an unrelated area).

 **Phases & Steps (managed by Nova-Orchestrator):**